cmake-js/cmake-js/README.md

 - **runtimeVersion**: version of the application's target runtime, for example: `0.12.1`
 - **arch**: architecture of application's target runtime (eg: `x64`, `ia32`, `arm64`, `arm`). *Notice: on non-Windows systems the C++ toolset's architecture's gonna be used despite this setting.
 If you don't specify this on Windows, then architecture of the main node runtime is gonna be used, so you have to choose a matching nw.js runtime.*

+#### Electron

+On Windows, the [`win_delay_load_hook`](https://www.electronjs.org/docs/tutorial/using-native-node-modules#a-note-about-win_delay_load_hook) is required to be embedded in the module or it will fail to load in the render process. cmake-js will add the hook if the CMakeLists.txt contains the library `${CMAKE_JS_SRC}`.

+Without the hook, the module can only be called from the render process using the Electron [remote](https://github.com/electron/electron/blob/master/docs/api/remote.md) module.

 #### Runtime options in CMakeLists.txt

 The actual node runtime parameters are detectable in CMakeLists.txt files, the following variables are set: